 Form F: the Certificate of Payment

 The "Form F: Certificate of Payment" provides information on whether the owner of a strata lot owes money to the strata corporation.
-The Form F is typically required by the Land Title Office when transferring a strata property.
+The Form F is required by the Land Title Office when transferring a strata property to a new owner.

 A strata corporation must issue a "Form F: Certificate of Payment" when requested if the owner does not owe money to the strata corporation or money is owed and the owner has: